 Yet, swimming in the warm Atlantic waves especially after Masca walk is a must if you are there.
-This compensates if not any than many inconveniences.
+This compensates for many inconveniences.
 Just note that by “warm” here I mean our Latvian-Nordic interpretation of what is warm water.
 For us, it starts at around 20 degrees Celsius (68 degrees Fahrenheit).
 I know that for “normal people” this sounds insane.
 But, yes, sometimes we go swimming when the water reaches only 15 degrees Celsius or so.
 This is why you can often see people from Nordic Europe swimming when others are shivering.
 It is OK for us.
 It’s just like an ordinary Nordic summer!
-Not all us are SO “crazy” though.
+Not all of us are SO “crazy” though.

 The Challenging Road

-Despite this fact it is not a one-way road.
-Thus, it is very likely that there might be another car coming to the opposite direction.
+Despite this fact, it is not a one-way road.
+Thus, it is very likely that there might be another car coming in the opposite direction.
 When this happens the next actions very much depend on whose nerves are stronger or who’s politer.
 If you are lucky enough you are near a “street pocket”, where you can hide-wait until another car passes by.
 If not, the “politer” car must go backward.
 This makes this adventurous drive even “funnier” on the already narrow road.